bwk103/Rock-Paper-Scissors/README.md

 the match end up as a tie?
 Well, now you can play against your computer!

-My attempt of the Rock, Paper, Scissors, Lizard, Spock challenge set by [Makers Academy](http://www.makersacademy.com).
+My attempt at the Rock, Paper, Scissors, Lizard, Spock challenge set by [Makers Academy](http://www.makersacademy.com).
 The crux of the challenge was to mirror the logic developed as a solution to the same problem in [Ruby](https://github.com/bwk103/rps-challenge) and develop a web application using front end JavaScript.